LiYZPearl/ReynoldsStressTurbulenceModels/RSM_v1912/README.md

 	}

 # Description

 stressOmega model:

-This is a stress-omega turbulence model with buoyancy production terms for two-phase flow modeling e.g. free surface waves
+This is the Wilcox (2006) stress-omega turbulence model, with additional buoyancy production terms added (as described in Li et al. 2021), for two-phase flow modeling of e.g. free surface waves.

 stressOmegaSinglePhase model:

-This is a stress-omega turbulence model implemented for single-phase simulations e.g. steady/wave boundary layer
+This is the Wilcox (2006) stress-omega turbulence model implemented for single-phase simulations involving e.g. steady/wave boundary layers.

-In addtion, the stablized two-equation models used as a comparsion study in Li et al. (2021) are included as:

 kOmegaWilcox2006Stab:

-This is a stabilized Wilcox (2006) k-omega turbulence model with stress-limiter and buoyancy production term for two-phase flow modeling e.g. free surface waves
+This is the stabilized (as detailed in Larsen and Fuhrman, 2018) version of the Wilcox (2006) k-omega turbulence model, with the additional buoyancy production term for two-phase flow modeling e.g. free surface waves.
+This model is utilized for comparison with the breaking wave cases considered in Li et al. (2021).

 kOmegaWilcox2006SinglePhase:

-This is a single-phase Wilcox (2006) k-omega turbulence model with stress-limiter for single-phase simulations e.g. steady/wave boundary layer
+This is the Wilcox (2006) k-omega turbulence model for single-phase simulations involving e.g. steady/wave boundary layers.
+This model is also utilized for comparison with the wave boundary layer case considered in Li et al. (2021).

 ## Installation